danbev/node/doc/api/worker.md

 `callback` is an optional function that is invoked once this operation is known to have completed.

-Currently, not all code in the internals of Node.js is prepared to expect termination at arbitrary points in time and may crash if it encounters that condition.
+**Warning**: Currently, not all code in the internals of Node.js is prepared to expect termination at arbitrary points in time and may crash if it encounters that condition.
 Consequently, you should currently only call `.terminate()` if it is known that the Worker thread is not accessing Node.js core modules other